How to Use Coriander

 Coriander in pretty painted ceramic bowl

-Coriander is zesty and bright, yet gently warm and nutty—a quiet anchor in countless spice blends.
-Less sharp than its leafy counterpart, cilantro, coriander is subtle, but completely indispensable across most cuisines.
+Coriander is zesty and bright, yet warm and nutty.
+Less sharp than its leafy counterpart, cilantro, coriander is subtle but completely indispensable across many cuisines.

 FOOD PAIRINGS